 2007 Amygdalae, (text/performance/installation) a collaboration with artist Maedhbh McMahon (Ireland), Kevin Kavanagh Gallery, Dublin, Ireland

-I’m a Queer, disabled woman of Indian Punjabi heritage and was born in Ludhiana, India, brought up in Manchester and Leicestershire and currently live in Scotland.
+I’m a Queer, disabled, working class, care-experienced woman of Indian Punjabi heritage and was born in Ludhiana, India, brought up in Manchester and Leicestershire and currently live in Scotland.
 I am committed to life-long learning that is creative, playful, educative and raises self esteem.
 As a facilitator I create positive learning environments and opportunities for all to develop their skills, confidence and self esteem to their fullest potential.
 I am an active listener and have trained as a counsellor.

 as a facilitator